 Voice Actor, Storyteller, Christian pastor, podcaster, author, blues musician, angler and former federal police officer, firearms trainer, CIA analyst, and US Marine vet

-My name is Reverend Kenn Blanchard, ordained Christian pastor that has been a protector all my life.
+My name is Reverend Kenn Blanchard, an ordained Christian pastor that has been a protector all my life.
 I have worked in almost every job with the word “guard” in it.
-Starting with being the eldest child, and progressing from safety patrol, crossing guard, US Marine, “chaser,” American Embassy Guard, bodyguard, security guard, federal police officer, security detailee, counter terrorist, church sexton, “armor bearer” and then pastor.
+Starting with being the eldest child, and progressing from safety patrol, crossing guard, US Marine, “chaser,” American Embassy Guard, bodyguard, security guard, federal police officer, security detailee, counter-terrorist, church sexton, “armor bearer” and then pastor.
 I have protected diplomats, heads of state, celebrities, children, families, and people in the US Government.
-I have done these tasks in thirteen high risk countries often while the country was at war.
-I have protected and worked in technical, physical and National security in my career.
+I have done these tasks in thirteen high-risk countries often while the country was at war.
+I have protected and worked in technical, physical, and National security in my career.

 The Black Man with a Gun book was a homage to the only other book of its kind written by Robert F. Johnson, “Negroes With Guns”; published in 1968.

 During this time I became obsessive trying to find a niche in the firearms industry.
-I created a training business focused on bringing minorities to the shooting sports and founded a national shooting club from African Americans called the Tenth Cavalry Gun Club.
-I have been the recipient of the National Rifle Association’s Carter-Knight Freedom award, the Second Amendment Foundations’ Gun Defender Award of the month (August 1997) and the St. Gabriel Possenti medal from the St. Possenti Society.
+I created a training business focused on bringing minorities to shooting sports and founded a national shooting club for African Americans called the Tenth Cavalry Gun Club.
+I have been the recipient of the National Rifle Association’s Carter-Knight Freedom award, the Second Amendment Foundations’ Gun Defender Award of the month (August 1997), and the St. Gabriel Possenti medal from the St. Possenti Society.

 A few days before 9/11 I became a licensed Christian minister.
 A few years later a pastor of a small church in Washington, DC.
 Being an evangelist of gun rights and Christianity seemed in contrast but they weren’t.
 Anyone that has been trained as I have to actively protect life against all types of threats, to be also concerned with the spiritual wellbeing of others was the final part of the pie.

-I’ve had some exciting highlight during my tenure.
-I was on a short list to replace TV and cable host.
+I’ve had some exciting highlights during my tenure.
+I was on a shortlist to replace the TV and cable host.
 I’ve auditioned for a cable TV series that almost made it prior to the station pulling all gun relating shows on the network following the tragedy in Sandy Hook Elementary.